mmjwxbc/DL4Proteins/README.md

 Authors: Michael F. Chungyoun, Sreevarsha Puvada, Gabriel Au, Courtney Thomas, Britnie J. Carpentier, Jeffrey J. Gray

 Acknowledgments: Sergey Lyskov, Sergey Ovchinnikov, Johns Hopkins students of 2023 540.614/414 Protein Structure Prediction course, and the Johns Hopkins Center for Teaching Excellence and Innovation - Instructional Enhancement Grant.

-ADD SOMETHING ABOUT EACH NOTEBOOK PULLING FROM OTHER ONLINE SOURCES WITED WITHIN INDIVIDUAL NOTEBOOKS - DO YOU WANT TO CALL-OUT TO SOME OF THE MAIN ONES HERE TOO?
+Citations and Additional Resources: Each notebook in this repository draws inspiration and methodologies from various cutting-edge resources, including prominent online tools, education resources, publications, and open-source repositories.
+Key resources include YouTube series by sentdex, Andrej Karpathy, and Petar Veličković.
+These are cited within their respective notebooks, and we encourage users to explore these foundational works for deeper insights.

+We are actively incorporating feedback and continuously improving this repository.
+For questions or suggestions, please submit them in the Issues tab.